Scout leader and foster carer among 59 suspected paedophiles

 South Wales Police has overseen the operation covering its own area as well as Dyfed-Powys and Gwent police force areas.
 North Wales Police worked separately.

-It says 42 children have been protected, and 16 more safeguarded - referred to social services.'Unprecedented increase'
+It says 42 children have been protected, and 16 more safeguarded - referred to social services.

 South Wales Police Assistant Chief Constable for specialist crime Nikki Holland said: "They have come from all force areas and all walks of life.
 Only two were registered sex offenders.